xiaozhanguva/starter-academic/content/publication/2025/chen2025generalizable/index.md

 ---
-title: "Can Targeted Clean-Label Poisoning Attacks Generalize?"
+title: "Generalizable Targeted Data Poisoning against Varying Physical Objects"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Zhizhen Chen
+- Zhengyu Zhao
 - Subrat Kishore Dutta
-- Zhengyu Zhao
 - Chenhao Lin
 - Chao Shen
 - Xiao Zhang